hugoocoto/vicel/README.md

 ```
 > All sources are in the `src/` folder.
 You can also compile manually using
 > any C compiler.

+## Touchpad support
+If your terminal emulator send arrow movement on touchpad actions it can be
+used.
+It is not intended but it works for me (tmux + alacritty).

 ## Usage
 Run from the terminal: